-No two types are the same, however, and INFJ and INTJs will operate differently in many scenarios.
-Ni aside, there are important differences in their function stacks to consider.
+No two personality types are the same, however, and INFJ and INTJs will operate differently in many scenarios.
+Aside from their dominant function, there are important differences in their function stacks to consider.
 So, even though these types may share similar personality ‘ingredients’, these ingredients combine in different ways to give each type its distinct personality profile.

 If you’re falling into the middle of these types, here are five key differences that may help you to differentiate between the two.

 Though both of these types have Ni as their dominant function, INFJs have Extraverted Feeling (Fe) as their auxiliary function, whereas INTJs operate with Extraverted Thinking (Te).
 The auxiliary function is like a sidekick to the dominant function, helping the dominant function on its way.

 For INFJs and INTJs, the auxiliary function is an extraverted function, which means it is revealed in how they make decisions in the outer world — it is not just what's happening on the inside.
 Introverted Feelers, for instance, spend a lot of time reflecting on their own personal values.
 Extraverted Feelers, on the other hand, are all about supporting, guiding, and nurturing others.
 The types who have Fe in their function stack value harmony in their relationships and work hard to make sure everyone is on good terms.

 How is this observed?
 Well, it means the INFJ is that person who, even if deeply introverted, can handle casual chit-chat or difficult conversations when it makes the other person feel at ease.
 Is it uncomfortable for the INFJ?
 Possibly, but if the group is happy and in sync, the INFJ is happy too.
 On the downside, INFJs sometimes take forever to make a decision, because they want to make sure they’re not affecting anyone negatively.